blogify-dev/blogify/README.md

 ## Building and deploying

 The default deploy configuration runs the backend and the databse as `docker-compose` services.
-A functioning,local, test deployment can be achieved by running the `localTestDeploy` gradle task.
+A functioning, local, test deployment can be achieved by running the `localTestDeploy` gradle task.

 ## Core team